jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-0-README.md

 Make sure you have your server running with `npm start`.
-Navigate to your browser's DevTools and click on your `Component` tab, which comes from google extention[React Developer Tools][react-devtools].
+Navigate to your browser's DevTools and click on your `Component` tab, which comes from google extention [React Developer Tools][react-devtools].
 You should be able to see your component tree, most importantly, your `Context.Provider`.

 If you click on your `Context.Provider`, you should see your `value` under the `prop` section.
 That is what your global state looks like.

 If you click on your `Detail` component, you should see a `hooks` section, where your context is located.
 This is where your `Detail` component is *consuming* the context.

+**Congratulations!**

+You have done the following:

+1. Created context with `createContext`
+2. Used your `Context.Provider` and wrapped your entire application with it.
+3. Consumed the context in your `Detail` component.

 [context-starter]: ./starter